J3573R/fastify-mongoose-rest/README.md

 `POST` endpoint for inserting and array of documents.
 Creates a new document for each object in array.

-Generated url example: `PATCH https://localhost/cats/insert-many`
+Generated url example: `POST https://localhost/cats/insert-many`

 ## Querying